SharePoint integration

 Select the file types to integrate.

-All: Retrieves all supported file types.If you only want to fetch specific file types, select the individual checkboxes.
+All: Imports all supported file types.If you only want to import specific file types, select the individual checkboxes.

 Select the SharePoint sites to integrate.